-In short: yes, users can overdose on Cymbalta.
-This can happen in one of two ways, or a combination of them.
-First, users can take too much of the Cymbalta drug, reaching a fatal dose.
-Second, they can combine the medication with other substances that together cause toxicity.
-Finally, they might do both—engage in high Cymbalta dosing while also combining it with substances that create toxicity.
+The second cause is that users can combine the medication with other substances that together cause toxicity.
+Finally, they might do both — engage in high Cymbalta dosing while also combining it with substances that create toxicity.
 Duloxetine overdoses are well-documented and something all users of the drug should be aware of.

-It is impossible to know in advance how much duloxetine is needed to reach a lethal dose in an individual.
-There are a variety of factors that can alter what is and is not a lethal dose, from the manner in which the user took medicine to the substances they combined it with to differences in their physicality.
-For example, someone who is combining alcohol and Cymbalta may overdose on less of the medication than someone who is taking the medication alone.
+It is impossible to know in advance how much Duloxetine is needed to reach a lethal dose in an individual.
+Various factors can alter what is and is not a deadly dose, from how the user took the drug to the substances they combined it with and differences in their physicality.
+For example, someone who combines alcohol and Cymbalta may overdose on less of the medication than someone taking the drug alone.

-With that said, studies have been done on how much Cymbalta to overdose, and on average, 1000mg of duloxetine either in the mixed form or duloxetine alone is enough.
-Given that the maximum daily dose is 120, it is likely that one would have enough pills available at one time to reach duloxetine overdose.
+With that said, studies have been done on how much Cymbalta to overdose.
+On average, 1000mg of Duloxetine either in the mixed form or Duloxetine alone is enough.
+Given that the maximum daily dose is 120mg, it is likely that one would have enough pills available at one time to reach Duloxetine overdose.

-That means that the users are not safe from overdosing.
-Therefore, the only safe way to take the drug is to take doses as prescribed and never combine with other substances without doctor approval.
+That means that the users are not safe from overdosing on the drug.
+Therefore, the only safe way to take medicine is to use it in prescribed doses and never combine it with other substances without a doctor’s approval.

 Signs And Symptoms Of Cymbalta Overdose

-Because taking too much of the drug can happen quickly and possibly without the user realizing it, anyone taking the drug should be familiar with Cymbalta overdose symptoms.
-It is important to understand that taking too much drug does not only occur in those chasing duloxetine high—it can happen by mistake when users accidentally combine it with a contraindicated substance.
+Because taking too much of the drug can happen quickly and possibly without the user realizing it, anyone taking the medication should be familiar with Cymbalta overdose symptoms.
+It is essential to understand that taking too much drug does not only occur in those abusing Duloxetine — it can happen by mistake when users accidentally combine it with a contraindicated substance.